-There are “good” and “bad” germs that need to co-exist for our immune system to work effectively.
-We also need to be exposed to “bad germs” from our early years to develop a strong immune system.
-The human immune system is therefore resilient against germs.
+“Good” and “bad” germs must co-exist for our immune systems to work effectively.
+We must also be exposed to “bad germs” from our early years to develop a strong immune system.
+The human immune system is, therefore, resilient against germs.

 That said, there are reasonable steps we need to take to maintain good health personally and as a community.
 While there are times and places when we need to be more attuned to keeping practices healthy concerning the infection (such as when handling food, in a hospital, or during specific outbreaks such as flu season), it is a balancing act.
-We should not be alarmed or overly fearful, nor should we go overboard with preventative and reactive measures.
+We should not be alarmed or overly fearful or go overboard with preventative and reactive measures.